Finance for paid media · The ecommerce playbook

 Yehonatan Tav

 A founder called me on a Tuesday.
 His Meta dashboard showed a 7x.
-Every dollar in, seven back, by the platform’s math.
-He had been scaling on that number for months, adding budget every week because the dashboard kept rewarding him for it.
+He had been scaling on that number for months, adding budget every week because the dashboard kept rewarding him.
+The problem was his bank account.
+Flat.
+Revenue had barely moved in a quarter while spend nearly doubled.

 Brand A · $10M revenue · 5% net